verus-83/web-otp/README.md

 Some corner cases are covered [here](#Spec).

-There are a couple of nice side effects of the imperative API:
+There are a couple of nice side effects of the imperative API.

-* first, it can derive the [declarative API](#Declarative-API) (but not otherwise)
-* second, it can offer a spectrum of mediation / consent / permissions / interventions without any re-activation of the ecosystem (e.g. a [permission-less UX](#automatic-ux), a [non-blocking UX](#unblocking-ux) and an [autofill UX](#autofill-ux))
+First, it can offers browser engines a spectrum of mediation / consent / permissions / interventions without any re-activation of the ecosystem (e.g. a [permission-less UX](#automatic-ux), a [non-blocking UX](#unblocking-ux) and an [autofill UX](#autofill-ux))

-### Declarative API
+Second, it can derive the [declarative API](#Declarative-API) (the opposite isn't true).
 An interesting implication of uncovering the lower level imperative API is that it can derive the high level declarative API without any loss of (a) browser mediation and (b) graceful degradation.

 Here is an example of a custom element that can be embedded in pages to polyfill existing deployments of the declarative autofill API: